The Latest: Washington brings benches, just as Cowboys did - NewsBreak

 The NFC’s playoff field is mostly set while the race for spots in the AFC is much less clear.

-The NFL-leading Green Bay Packers, Los Angeles Rams, Tampa Bay, Dallas and Arizona are five of the NFC's seven teams with a spot in the postseason.
+The NFL-leading Green Bay Packers, Los Angeles Rams, Tampa Bay, Dallas and Arizona are with a spot in the postseason.

 The Kansas City Chiefs are closing in on earning the AFC’s first playoff berth.
 They led the Pittsburgh Steelers 23-0 at home after a half Sunday, a win away from clinching the AFC West and an automatic berth in the postseason.